AFCON: Nigeria 1-1 South Africa (4-2 pens) - Stanley Nwabali saves twice in shootout success as Nigeria reach final

-Match report and free highlights as Nigeria beat South Africa on penalties to reach Cup of Nations final; Nigeria goalkeeper Stanley Nwabali saved twice in shootout; Ivory Coast and DR Congo play each other in second semi-final
+Match report and free highlights as Nigeria beat South Africa on penalties to reach Cup of Nations final; Nigeria goalkeeper Stanley Nwabali saved twice in shootout; Nigeria will face hosts Ivory Coast in Sunday's showpiece, after they beat DR Congo 1-0

 Stanley Nwabali earned Nigeria a place in the Africa Cup of Nations final after saving two penalties in a 4-2 shootout success over South Africa.

-Nigeria had lost five of their previous six semis at the continental finals but survived some nervous moments to book a place in Sunday's decider.
+Nigeria had lost five of their previous six semis at the continental finals but survived some nervous moments to book a place in Sunday's decider, where they will face two-time winners Ivory Coast.

 William Troost-Ekong put Nigeria into the lead from the penalty spot midway through the second half, before South Africa earned a spot kick of their own in the final minute of the 90 and it was converted by Teboho Mokoena, leaving the game at 1-1 in normal time.